craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 The [Bread Baker's Apprentice](https://pinchmysalt.com/the-bba-challenge/) challenge (BBA Challenge) is a challenge to bake all of the breads from the book Bread Baker's Apprentice, alphabetically from Anadama through whole-wheat.

 There are a total of 46 recipes, covering a large diversity in bread types.
-I started the challenge on October 4th 2020, and it is still in progress with 40 (updated on Dec 19th 2020) completed.
+I started the challenge on October 4th 2020, and it is still in progress with 43 (updated on Dec 24th 2020) completed.

 # Breads
 <!--
-## #44: Beyond Ultimate Cinnamon and Sticky Buns (pp. 297-301)

 ## #36: Stollen (pp. 268-273)
 ## #32: 100% Sourdough Rye Bread (pp. 253-255)